natdjerf/cms/content/banner.md

 ---
-message: We are closed for the season!
-See you in the spring!
+message: We are opening for the season on Thursday, March 28th.
+And we will be open on Easter Sunday!
 active: true
 ---